HaiXing-1998/HFANet/README.md

 # HFANet

-Thanks for your interest in our work.
-This is a Siamese CNN for building change detection in VHR remote sensed imagery.
+Thanks for your interest in our work, HFA-Net:High Frequency Attention Siamese Network for Building Change Detection in VHR Remote Sensing Images.
 More detailed information can be find at DOI: 10.1016/j.patcog.2022.108717

 ## Instructions